A stillbirth is when a baby is born showing no signs of life at any time after 20 weeks gestation or with a birthweight of 400 gm or more.

 - maternal medical condition – for example, pre-eclampsia, diabetes or renal failure

-- lifestyle factors including smoking tobacco and drug and alcohol use in pregnancy
+- lifestyle factors including smoking tobacco and/or using alcohol and other drugs during pregnancy

 - injuries caused by vehicle accidents, abuse or family violence.